-We decided that the multiple regression WSEL calibration for Railroad was acceptable, despite there being more than a 0.1 foot (0.031 m) difference between measured and simulated WSELs.
-Specifically, the maximum difference between measured and simulated WSELs of 0.11 feet (0.033 m) was much less than the maximum difference with IFG4 and MANSQ, and reflected the additional errors implicit in predicting WSELs from two different flows (from the Yuba and Feather Rivers), versus Predicting WSELs from only one flow.
+WSELs from only one flow.
 We did not regard the slightly low VAF values for the lowest simulation flow of 150 cfs for Railroad upstream and downstream transects, nor the deviation from the expected pattern of VAFs for the highest simulation flow of 4,500 cfs for Railroad upstream and downstream transects, as problematic since RHABSIM was only used to simulate WSELs and not velocities.

-4.2.
+3.2.
 River2D Model Construction

 The U.S. Army Corps of Engineers data incorporated into the bed topography allowed greater refinement of the bed topography for each study site.
-In most cases, the portions of the mesh where there was greater than a 0.1 foot (0.031 m) difference between the mesh and final bed file were in steep areas; in these areas, the mesh would be within 0.1 foot (0.031 m) vertically of the bed file within 1.0 foot (0.31 m) horizontally of the bed file location.
-Given that we had a 1-foot (0.31 m) horizontal level of accuracy, such areas would have an adequate fit of the mesh to the bed file.
+In most cases, the portions of the mesh where there was greater than a 0.1 foot (0.03 m) difference between the mesh and final bed file were in steep areas; in these areas, the mesh would be within 0.1 foot (0.03 m) vertically of the bed file within 1.0 foot (0.3 m) horizontally of the bed file location.
+Given that we had a 1-foot (0.3 m) horizontal level of accuracy, such areas would have an adequate fit of the mesh to the bed file.

-4.3.
+3.3.
 River2D Model Calibration

-Narrows and Lower Hallwood sites' simulated WSELs at the calibration flow differed by more than 0.1 foot (0.031 m) in some places along the upstream transect.
+In general, Narrows and Lower Hallwood sites' simulated WSELs at the calibration flow differed by more than 0.1 foot in some places along the upstream transect.
 We were uncertain which model was responsible for the discrepancies between the WSELs predicted by River2D and PHABSIM.
 In the case of Narrows, the results from River2D may be somewhat questionable, given that the average value exceeded 0.1 foot (0.031 m).
-However, for Narrows and Lower Hallwood sites, the WSELs next to the locations of the left and right banks within the model were all within the 0.1 foot (0.031 meters) criterion value in the final calibration.
+However, for Narrows and Lower Hallwood sites, the WSELs next to the locations of the left and right banks within the model were all within the 0.1 foot (0.031 m) criterion value in the final calibration.
 The PHABSIM simulated WSELs and the measured WSELs used for calibrating the cdg files were based on WSEL measurements taken next to the left and right banks.
 For higher gradient portions of the Yuba River, the WSEL going across the river will differ by more than 0.1 foot (0.031 m) at some flows, with up to a 0.23 foot (0.070 m) measured difference in WSEL between the two banks in some areas, such as the Rosebar site.
-We accepted the calibration results at the highest simulation flow for the Narrows and Lower Hallwood sites because all our WSEL measurements were made next to the left and right banks (Appendix G).
+We decided to accept the calibration results at the highest simulation flow because all our WSEL measurements were made next to the left and right banks (Appendix G).
 Although the maximum WSEL values for Lower Hallwood site's upstream transect exceeded the 0.1 foot (0.031 m) criterion, Lower Hallwood had an average WSEL that was well within that criterion value (Appendix G).